 Time for some diamond math!

-Say you have a 1 carat natural diamond that originally cost you $10,000.
+Say you have a 1-carat natural diamond that originally cost you $10,000.
 You take it to a pawn shop and they offer you $1000 for it.
 You’ve now lost $9000.
 Yikes!

-But say you bought a 1 carat lab grown diamond with the same qualities for $1000, and you want to sell it.
-The pawn shop may only offer you $100 for it—but you’re only out $900.
+But say you bought a 1-carat lab-grown diamond with the same qualities for $1000, and you want to sell it.
+The pawn shop may only offer you $100 for it, but you’re only out $900.
 It’s much easier to swallow that amount of loss than $9000!

-Lab grown vs. mined diamond value and costs
+Lab-grown vs. mined diamond value and costs

-Lab-created diamonds, or synthetic diamonds, are exactly the same as diamonds mined from the earth physically, optically and chemically.
+Lab-created diamonds, or synthetic diamonds, are exactly the same as diamonds mined from the earth physically, optically, and chemically.
 The only difference is their origin.

-The process is quite costly, and does leave a lasting impact on the environment—and this is why natural diamonds generally cost so much more than lab diamonds.
+The process is quite costly and does leave a lasting impact on the environment, and this is why natural diamonds generally cost so much more than lab diamonds.

-Lab diamond growers have streamlined the process so that these diamonds are less impactful on the environment (most growers even use solar energy to power their factories!)
+Lab diamond growers have streamlined the process so that these diamonds have a less impact on the environment (most growers even use solar energy to power their factories!)
+They also cost 70-90% less than mined diamonds of the same quality!

 Other lab diamond benefits